-Sifnos, the island of flavours, is the birthplace of famous poets, like Ioannis Gryparis, Kleanthis Triantafyllou (or Rampagas) and Aristomenis Provelegios, as well as award winning chefs, like Tselementés.
+Explore Sifnos, the island of flavours is the birthplace of famous poets, like Ioannis Gryparis, Kleanthis Triantafyllou (or Rampagas) and Aristomenis Provelegios, as well as award winning chefs, like Tselementés.
 Unique traditional villages, organized or secluded beaches, and 227 churches spread around the island are waiting to be discovered.

-Apollonía, the capital town of Sífnos (also called Hóra), is built in the shape of an amphitheatre over three hills in the centre of the island.
+Apollonía, the capital town of Sífnos (also called Hóra), is built in the shape of an amphitheater over three hills in the center of the island.
 The narrow streets and the whitewashed houses of Hóra form a beautiful, traditional Cycladic settlement.
 During your evening walk, pay a visit to the Folklore Museum at the Hiróon Square (meaning “Square of the Heroes”).

-In every small taverna or classy restaurant in Hóra you can sample some of Sifnos’ exceptional dishes cooked by chefs who know how to tempt our taste buds.
-When the night falls, set out to discover fancy lounge bars and the hottest nightclubs in the island, and dance the night away!
-Apollonía also boasts elegant hotels, and homey guesthouses.
+In every small taverna or classy restaurant in Hóra, you can sample some of Sifnos’ exceptional dishes cooked by chefs who know how to tempt our taste buds.
+When the night falls, set out to discover fancy lounge bars and the hottest nightclubs on the island, and dance the night away!
+Apollonía also boasts elegant hotels and homey guesthouses.

 A few kilometers away from the town lies the traditional settlement of Artemónas, famous for its neoclassic mansions and its outstanding panoramic view of the island.
 Some of the most famous restaurants and patisseries of Sifnos will welcome you here with fresh homemade cookies and hot doughnuts.
 If you need to spend a relaxing vacation, then Artemónas is the ideal place to book your accommodation.